lingnand/VIMonad/README.md

 remove the association between the windows selected by `<motion/object>` with any registers

+#### Repeat

+    .

+repeat the last command

+### Window style

+Window style is a convenient way to configure the commonly used positions and dimensions for float windows.

+For each type of window (as defined by the task group), you have the opportunity to define the list of float styles.

+Note you would almost certainly want to include `doSink` in the list so that one of the styles is sinking the window back into the tiles.

+* `M-t`: cycle forward in the style list for the current window
+* `M-S-t`: cycle backward in the style list for the current window

 ### Macro

 Macros are by default stored under `~/.macros`.
 There are two types of macros